 Featured Photo Courtesy Ashleigh Cropper, Red Aspen Photography

-#1 Check Out One of Louisville’s Events
+#1 Louisville’s Community Events

 Louisville’s bustling downtown is home to many of the town’s events that take place throughout the year.
-In the summertime, locals flock to Louisville’s Downtown Street Faire hosted at the pavilion every Friday night featuring amazing live music, food and adult beverages.
+In the summertime, locals flock to Louisville’s Downtown Street Faire hosted at the pavilion every Friday night, featuring amazing live music, food, and adult beverages.
 In the winter, the pavilion is transformed into an old-fashioned, festive outdoor ice skating venue, Winter Skate.
 On the first Friday of each month, the Louisville Arts District hosts an Artwalk with four strolling blocks of beautiful and fascinating arts opportunities.
-In addition, other events include the Taste of Louisville, the Louisville Farmer’s Market, July 4th Fireworks, Fall Festival and so much more.
+In addition, other events include the Taste of Louisville, the Louisville Farmer’s Market, July 4th Fireworks, Fall Festival, and so much more.

-#2 Take a Stroll Through Historic Downtown
+#2 Strolling Through Historic Downtown

 People come from all around the area to enjoy Louisville’s exceptional restaurants and cafes.
-The Huckleberry cafe and bakery is famous for its old-fashioned breakfast menu, hibiscus margaritas and freshly baked peach huckleberry pie.
+The Huckleberry Cafe and Bakery is famous for its old-fashioned breakfast menu, hibiscus margaritas, and freshly baked peach huckleberry pie.
 For some mouth-watering Texas BBQ and down-home sides, check out Lulu’s BBQ – relax at a picnic table on the patio or, sit at the bar for a delicious Texas slush!
-Locals love the Empire Lounge & Restaurant for its hometown hospitality and iconic spot on Main Street, as well as comforting, delicious menu items like the fried chicken sandwich, coal miner’s mac & cheese and smokes St. Louis style ribs.
-For the late night crowd, the Waterloo serves burgers, tacos, lobster mac & cheese, as well as pub favorites like jalapeno poppers, wings and nachos to pair with your whiskey or beer.
-It’s difficult to pin down a list of Louisville’s best dining — these three are personal favorites, but for my picks there are a dozen more local favorites!
+Locals love the Empire Lounge & Restaurant for its hometown hospitality and iconic spot on Main Street, as well as comforting, delicious menu items like the fried chicken sandwich, coal miner’s mac & cheese, and smokes St. Louis-style ribs.
+For the late-night crowd, the Waterloo serves burgers, tacos, lobster mac & cheese, as well as pub favorites like jalapeno poppers, wings, and nachos to pair with your whiskey or beer.
+It’s difficult to pin down a list of Louisville’s best dining — these three are personal favorites, but for my picks, there are a dozen more local favorites!

-#5 Enjoy Louisville’s Open Space and Trails
+#5 Enjoying Louisville’s Open Space and Trails

-#6 Check Out a Local Brewery
+#6 Sampling Brews at a Local Brewery

 Louisville has a thriving arts scene, led by the Louisville Arts District in historic downtown.
-On the first Friday of each month, the district holds an artwalk in downtown, featuring arts and music at 17 shops and galleries, as well as downtown restaurants, breweries, coffee shops, yoga studios and more.
+On the first Friday of each month, the district holds an artwalk in downtown, featuring arts and music at 17 shops and galleries, as well as downtown restaurants, breweries, coffee shops, yoga studios, and more.
 Just follow the yellow balloons!
 Each month, local artists and musicians are featured at each of the artwalk destinations.
 For the full artwalk map, click here.
 If you can’t make it to Louisville for First Friday, stop by Creative Framing Art Gallery to view pieces from local artists.

-#8 Join in Some Family-Friendly Fun
+#8 The Family-Friendly Fun

 Many aspects of life in Louisville cater to families and children, especially the local events.
 In addition, families in Louisville enjoy exciting and interesting parks and recreation opportunities.
 Louisville Community Park is a kid favorite, with a playground, splash pad in the summertime, as well as sports fields (and bathrooms!).
 Families can enjoy the indoor pool at the Louisville Rec Center, or the outdoor pool at Memory Square during the summer season.
 Looking for somewhere to eat with the kids?
 Lucky Pie has kid-friendly fare (that you will also love!) combined with a lawn where the kids can play.
 Seriously.
 They can run around and you can sit and eat!